-Before coming to the details of the envisaged improvements in QED calculations for the LABH process, let us recapitulate briefly basic features of the LABH luminometry which have to be kept in mind in QED perturbative calculations for FCC-ee.
+In the following discussion, we must keep in mind certain basic features of the QED perturbative calculations for FCC-ee and LABH detectors.
 First of all, the largest photonic QED effects due to multiple real and virtual photon emission are strongly cut-off dependent.
-Event acceptance of the LABH luminometer is quite complicated, and cannot be dealt with analytically, hence a Monte Carlo implementation of QED perturbative results is mandatory.
-The LABH detector at FCC-ee will be similar to that of LEP, with calorimetric detection of electrons and photon (not distinguishing them) within the angular range $(\theta_{\min},\theta_{\max})$ on opposite sides of the collision point~\cite{lumigg1} The detection rings are divided into small cells and the angular range on both sides is slightly different in order to minimize QED effects.
-The angular range at FCCee is planned to be $64$--$86\,$mrads (narrow)~\cite{lumigg1} while at LEP it was typically $28$--$50\,$mrads (narrow range, ALEPH/OPAL silicon detector); see Fig.~2 in ref.~\cite{Jadach:1995pd} (also Fig.~16 in ref.~\cite{Jadach:1996gu}) for an idealized detection algorithm of the generic LEP silicon detector.
-The average $t$-channel transfer near the $Z$ resonance will be $|\bar{t}|^{1/2} = \langle |t| \rangle^{1/2} \simeq 3.25$\,GeV at FCC-ee instead of 1.75\,GeV at LEP. \footnote{ At $350\,$GeV, the FCC-ee luminometer will have $|\bar{t}| = 12.5\,$GeV.} The important scale factor controlling photonic QED effects, $\gamma=\frac{\alpha}{\pi}\ln\frac{|\bar{t}|}{m_e^2}=0.042$ for FCC-ee, that is only slightly greater than $0.039$ for LEP.
-On the other hand, the factor $x=|t|/s$ suppressing $s$-channel contributions will be $1.27\times 10^{-3}$, significantly larger than $0.37 \times 10^{-3}$ for LEP.
+Monte Carlo implementation of QED perturbative results is mandatory, because the event acceptance of the LABH luminometer is quite complicated, and cannot be dealt with analytically.
+The LABH detector at the FCC-ee will be similar to that of the LEP, with calorimetric detection of electrons and photons (not distinguishing them) within the angular range $(\theta_{\min},\theta_{\max})$ on opposite sides of the collision point~\cite{lumigg2}.
+The detection rings are divided into small cells; the angular range on both sides is slightly different, in order to minimize QED effects.
+The angular range at the FCC-ee is planned to be $64$--$86\,$mrads (narrow)~\cite{lumigg2}, while at the LEP it was typically $28$--$50\,$mrads (narrow range, ALEPH/OPAL silicon detector); see Fig.~2 in Ref.~\cite{Jadach:1995pd} (also Fig.~16 in Ref.~\cite{Jadach:1996gu}) for an idealized detection algorithm of the generic LEP silicon detector.
+The average $t$-channel transfer near the Z resonance will be $|\bar{t}|^{1/2} = \langle |t| \rangle^{1/2} \simeq 3.25$\,GeV at the FCC-ee, instead of 1.75\,GeV at the LEP. \footnote{At $350\UGeV$, the FCC-ee luminometer will have $|\bar{t}| = 12.5\UGeV$.} The important scale factor controlling photonic QED effects, $\gamma=\frac{\alpha}{\pi}\ln\frac{|\bar{t}|}{m_\mathrm{e}^2}=0.042$ for the FCC-ee, is only slightly greater than $0.039$ for the LEP.
+Conversely, the factor $x=|t|/s$ suppressing $s$-channel contributions will be $1.27\times 10^{-3}$, significantly larger than $0.37 \times 10^{-3}$ for the LEP.

-Finally, let us remark that the process $e^+e^-\to 2\gamma$ is also considered for FCC-ee luminometry, see refs.~\cite{CarloniCalame:2015zev,Balossini:2008xr} for more discussion on the QED radiative corrections to this process.